Naledge

-Jabari Miles Evans, better known by his stage name Naledge, is an American rapper and one half of the hip-hop group Kidz in the Hall.
+Jabari Miles Evans, better known by his stage name Naledge, is an American rapper and one half of the hip-hop duo Kidz in the Hall.
 He is also an assistant professor of Race and Media at the University of South Carolina in School of Journalism and Mass Communication.
 In 2012, Naledge created a company, a platform for local artists to share their work.

 Life and career

 Early life

 Evans grew up in the South Side neighborhood of Chicago.
 The son of mental health experts, Dr. Robert Evans and Dr. Helen Evans, Naledge displayed lyrical ability at an early age and by fourteen he had become a member of a local Chicago-based rap group called FFC (Famous From the Chi).
 In addition to his early musical accomplishments, he demonstrated an interest in academics, writing and publishing a book entitled “The Straight Jab” at the age of 16.
 Upon his graduation from Luther High School South, he attended the University of Pennsylvania, where he majored in Communications with a minor in Sociology.
 At Penn, Naledge became a member of the Kappa Alpha Psi fraternity.
 While attending college he met classmate Michael Aguilar, a hip-hop producer now known as Double-O. The two began working together and formed the hip-hop group Kidz in the Hall.